 In November of 1990, the Commerce Park Drive building was erected and the office moved from Curtis Hall.

-On February 13, 2001 the St. Lawrence Psychiatric Center Employees Federal Credit Union converted to a community charter becoming the St. Lawrence Federal Credit Union creating a field of membership which contained the following: “Members of record of St. Lawrence Federal Credit Union as of the date of the conversion to community charter, persons who live, work, worship, or attend school in and businesses and other legal entities located in St. Lawrence County, New York, and also included are spouses of persons who died while within the field of membership of this Credit Union, employees of this Credit Union, members of their immediate family or household, organizations of such persons and Ogdensburg Lodge No. 772 Benevolent and Protective Order of Elks”.
+In 1991, the name was changed to the St. Lawrence Federal Credit Union.
+On February 13, 2001 the Credit Union converted to a community charter creating a field of membership which contained the following: “Members of record of St. Lawrence Federal Credit Union as of the date of the conversion to community charter, persons who live, work, worship, or attend school in and businesses and other legal entities located in St. Lawrence County, New York, and also included are spouses of persons who died while within the field of membership of this Credit Union, employees of this Credit Union, members of their immediate family or household, organizations of such persons and Ogdensburg Lodge No. 772 Benevolent and Protective Order of Elks”.

 In 2003, the 333 State Street branch in Ogdensburg was built.
 The merger with Canton Corning Group Employees Federal Credit Union took place.
 A satellite office was maintained at the Corning Plant until June, 2010.

 In March of 2004 the Credit Union entered into a lease agreement at 11 Court Street (Old Fire Station) in Canton, New York.
 A satellite office was maintained at the county court house until 2009.
 The Credit Union now consisted of 3 branches with assets totaling $63 million.

 In November of 2007, an addition was built at the Commerce Park building for more office space.

 On June 30, 2010, assets were at $83 million with 26 employees at 3 branches.

 Assets hit $100 million in March of 2013.